 The basement is a great place to set up a sports room because it provides an out-of-the-way spot where you can get as rowdy as you want without disturbing others.
 With a large basement, you can also set up something big enough to enjoy with a large group of friends and family.

 For the full experience, consider setting up multiple televisions and do not forget a quality sound system.
+Technology is advancing faster than ever which means you can get HD screens with hollywood sound quality.
+Many homeowners even have voice controls set up through popular systems such as Alexa!
 A sports room goes naturally with other spaces such as a bar area or a gaming area.
+Consider including a ping-pong or pool table to add the to fun!
 You could also set up a kitchenette where you can whip up quick sandwiches or grab a cool beverage mid-game instead of having to keep going upstairs.

 Adequate storage and comfortable seating are key elements to your sports room.

 The home office can mean so many different things to different people.
-You may need a dedicated workspace for a home office or a more casual small laptop nook within a room that allows more flexibility.
+You may need a dedicated work space for a home office or a more casual small laptop nook within a room that allows more flexibility.
 Either way, a well-designed home office should include a comfortable workstation(s), good lighting, adequate storage, and any technology essentials.
+Some popular additions to this trend include reading nooks and private offices.
 If privacy is the key ingredient to make a successful office, then I would consider carving out a space in the basement.
 Perhaps with some extra soundproofing?
 No matter how much the kids try and distract you, this new office space will exceed your expectations in productivity.

 You can even have a bedroom and a lounge area then use a room divider to set them apart.
 One simple, but stylish divider idea is a sliding barn door.
 If you cannot find or afford this, something as simple as a bookcase can serve as a temporary room divider.